top of page

 (7) Make him King

-There was a time in Christ's ministry when he perceived that the people were about to come and take him by force to make him King.
-His disciples were likely swept up in the crowd's desire to also make Christ king.
-But Christ withdrew again to the mountain by himself.
+During Christ's ministry, he perceived that the people were about to come and take him by force to make him King.
+His disciples were likely caught up in the crowd's desire to make Christ king.
+However, Christ withdrew once more to the mountain by himself.

 Jn.
 6:14-15 (ESV) When the people saw the sign that he had done, they said, "This is indeed the Prophet who is to come into the world!"
 (15) Perceiving then that they were about to come and take him by force to make him King, Jesus withdrew again to the mountain by himself. (emphasis added)

-It is important to note that after Christ's ascension, not one of Christ's disciples brought up the issue as to which one of them, or anyone else for that matter, should be appointed leader of the Church.
-Christ's message and example finally got through to all of them.
-They all saw Christ as the only leader of the Church upon his ascension.
-No one dared elevate themselves above his brethren or comrades (cf. Ps.
+It is significant to observe that after Christ's ascension, none of His disciples raised the question of who among them, or anyone else for that matter, should be appointed as leader of the Church.
+Christ's message and example finally resonated with all of them.
+They all recognised Christ as the sole leader of the Church following his ascension.
+No one dared to elevate themselves above their brethren or companions (cf. Ps.
 45:7).
-It was completely and unanimously understood and never questioned again by the disciples.
+This understanding was completely and unanimously accepted and never questioned again by the disciples.

 (8) Christ - The Only Leader

-Despite scripture's contrary opinion, if Christ truly did want someone to lead the Church after his ascension, he could have easily placed the leadership of the church in someone else's care, similar to when he placed his earthly mother in the care of John just before his death (Jn.
+If Christ had truly intended for someone to lead the Church after his ascension, he could have easily entrusted its leadership to another person, just as he assigned the care of his earthly mother to John before his death (Jn.
 19:27).

-Christ deliberately made no provisions for someone else to head the Church in any capacity before he ascended to Heaven.
-This was not an oversight by Jesus; he did this on purpose to prevent arguments and people contesting over a position they were not entitled to.
-It also ensured that Christ retained the position of leader of the Church in Heaven and on earth.
+Christ intentionally made no provisions for anyone else to lead the Church in any capacity before his ascension to Heaven.
+This was not a mistake by Jesus; he did it deliberately to prevent disputes and people from contesting a position they were not entitled to.
+It also ensured that Christ held the position of leader of the Church both in Heaven and on Earth.

 No one other than Christ can lay claim to the head of the Church on earth or in heaven (cf. Isa.
 9:7; Phil.
 2:9; 1Cor.
 3:1-9; Eph.
 1:22-23).